The Epistemic Planning Domain Definition Language: Official Guideline: Syntax of epddl

 The \texttt{e-tell} event takes three parameters: \texttt{?ag}, of type \texttt{agent}, \texttt{?b}, of type \texttt{block}, and \texttt{?x}, either of type \texttt{block} or \texttt{column}.
 The precondition requires that agent \texttt{?ag} knows/believes that \texttt{?b} is on top of \texttt{?x}, and the effects are trivial.
 This event describes the announcement of the fact that the agent knows/believes where the block is.

 Finally, the \texttt{nil} event is a trivial event, as both its precondition and its effects are trivial.
-This event describes the perspective of oblivious agents, who do not know that an action is taking place.
+This event describes the perspective of oblivious agents, who believe that no action is taking place.